jeremynoesen/Pseudo3D/README.md

 For now, view the Sandbox class in `src/test/java` for a basic idea of how to create a simple scene.
 More details will be given when the wiki is created.

 ## Building
 This project is not complete yet, but if you wish to build it to use it, you can clone or download this repo.
-In the folder of the project, you can open terminal and run `gradle build`.
+In the folder of the project, you can open terminal and run `./gradlew build`.
 This should make a jar out of Pseudo3D.
 With this, you can add the jar as a dependency in your IDE of choice.

 ## Demonstration
 The following are recordings of the Pseudo3D renderer in action.
 You can also try these out for yourself by running the `Sandbox` class under `src/test/java`.